 Timeline of Abraham Darby:

 1700: Darby founded the Baptist Mills Brass works near Temple Meads in Bristol and over the next few years turned Britain into a major producer and exporter of brass.
 Using sand moulds made the process continuous.

 1708: He founded the Bristol Iron Company.

-1709: First successful manufacture of good quality iron in furnaces fired with Coke at his new premises in Coalbrookdale, Shropshire, on the banks of the River Severn.
+1709: The first successful manufacture of good quality iron in furnaces fired with Coke is made at his new premises in Coalbrookdale, Shropshire, on the banks of the River Severn.
 Charcoal was becoming too scarce and could not achieve fires for furnaces of the right temperature and coal contained many impurities including sulphur which made inferior quality iron.
 The area was rich in low sulphur coal.

 1712: 250 tons of coal were being used per week at the Baptist Mills Brass Works.
 The advent of the new Newcomen steam engine created major new market for iron.

 1758: Abraham the First was succeeded in the business by his son Abraham the Second and the factory had cast about 100 Newcomen engines by this time.

 1779: Abraham Darby the Third, grandson of the original Abraham Darby created the world’s first cast iron bridge at Iron Bridge, which still crosses the River Severn today.
-It was designed by Thomas Farnolls Pritchard and the pieces where transported from the Colabrookdale Factory one and a half miles to be erected over the river at what is now called Ironbridge.
+It was designed by Thomas Farnolls Pritchard and the pieces where transported from the Coalbrookdale Factory one and a half miles away to be erected over the river at what is now called Ironbridge.

 When and Where did he Die?